OpenDataDSL/website/blog/2026-03-25-identities/index.md

 ## The Identity Problem Nobody Talks About

-Every energy trading and risk management (ETRM) system, every data vendor feed, every internal spreadsheet and legacy database shares one thing in common: they all have their own way of identifying the same underlying thing.
+Every energy trading and risk management (ETRM) system, every data vendor feed, every internal spreadsheet and legacy database shares one thing in common: **they all have their own way of identifying the same underlying thing.**

-A natural gas hub.
-A counterparty.
-A forward curve.
-A pricing benchmark.
+* A natural gas hub.
+* A counterparty.
+* A forward curve.
+* A pricing benchmark.

 In one system, it's `TTF_DA`.
 In another, it's `NL-TTF-D`.
 Your ETRM calls it `GAS_NL_TTF`.
 Your risk team's spreadsheet uses something else entirely.

 <img className={styles.product_screenshot} src="/img/blog/identities1.png" />

-This is the identity problem — and it silently costs trading organisations millions in reconciliation time, data errors, delayed decisions, and missed opportunities.
-Most platforms paper over it.
-OpenDataDSL solves it.
+This is the identity problem, and it silently costs trading organisations millions in reconciliation time, data errors, delayed decisions, and missed opportunities.
+Most platforms paper over it. **OpenDataDSL solves it.**

 ---